dkenna/pki-tool/README.md

 One can also use a user defined environment variable to provide the database master password:

-    $ abcdef=myDBPassword45879 ovpn-tool -v foo.db init -E abcdef my-CA
+    $ abcdef=myDBPassword45879 pki-tool -v foo.db init -E abcdef my-CA

 The example invocation above uses the DB password from the environment variable `abcdef` to find the passphrase `myDBPassword45879`.

 ### Initialize a new CA by Importing from a JSON file
-If you are using any version of ovpn-tool **prior** to v0.9.x, you must first export the DB into a JSON file *using the v0.8.x version of the tool*.
+If you are using any version of pki-tool **prior** to v0.9.x, you must first export the DB into a JSON file *using the v0.8.x version of the tool*.
 Assuming the DB dump is in *db.json*, then you can initialize a new CA instance like so:

-    $ ovpn-tool -v foo.db init --from-json db.json
+    $ pki-tool -v foo.db init --from-json db.json

 You will be prompted for the DB passphrase; this passphrase is for the **new** database (and NOT the old database).